BertHav/Omgevingsmonitor_Software/README.md

 https://wiki.deomgevingsmonitor.nl/index.php/Main_Page

 # General
 This release makes it possible to operate the Omgevings Monitor (OM) independently of USB power for a longer period >> days.
 Needless to write, this depends on the ambient temperature and the amount of daylight that the solar panel receives.
 In battery operation the status LED will flash briefly 3 to 4 times while measurements are being carried out.
 Green means the battery has sufficient charge.
-If the LED flashes red during measaurement the remaining charge level is approximately 20%, the battery needs to be charged.
+If the LED flashes red during measurement the remaining charge level is approximately 20%, the battery needs to be charged.
 The measurements are carried out once every 15 minutes in battery operation.

 It is possible to use the OM as a handheld by using the BOOT0 button in case of battery operation.
 The OM then wakes up from energy saving mode.
 This becomes visible by the lighting of the LEDs.
 By pressing the user button, the LEDs go out again and the OM starts operating in energy saving mode again.
+This can take up to about 45 seconds.
 If the battery is low, the system will enter a very low energy state and will not operate normal until the battery is charged.
 By pressing the reset button while charging, the device becomes operational again.
 As long as there is some energy in the battery, it is possible that the device will start up briefly and then go back into battery protection mode.

-The dB LED has the following meaning, more or less in the order of the rainbow: dBA >= 90 white dBA >= 80 && dBA < 90 red dBA >= 70 && dBA < 80 yellow
+The dB LED has the following meaning, more or less in the order of the rainbow:
+- dBA >= 90 white
+- dBA >= 80 - dBA < 90 red
+- dBA >= 70 - dBA < 80 yellow
-dBA >= 60 && dBA < 70 green
+- dBA >= 60 - dBA < 70 green
-dBA >= 50 && dBA < 60 light blue
+- dBA >= 50 - dBA < 60 light blue
-dBA >= 40 && dBA < 50 blue
+- dBA >= 40 - dBA < 50 blue
-dBA >= 35 && dBA < 40 purple
+- dBA >= 35 - dBA < 40 purple
-dBA < 35 LED off, equals to noise level of the microphone
+- dBA < 35 LED off, equals to noise level of the microphone

 ## Compiling and building
 The project was developed with STM32CubeIDE 1.16.1

 The project has two build configurations: Debug & Release.
 Select the option under Project -> Build configurations -> Set Active

-Follow the procedure under ["Compileren en bouwen"](https://wiki.deomgevingsmonitor.nl/index.php/Programmeeromgeving).
+For installation the STM32CubeIDE follow the procedure under ["Compileren en bouwen"](https://wiki.deomgevingsmonitor.nl/index.php/Programmeeromgeving).

-Below is the translation in English (or something similar ;-).
+The installation of the sources in the IDE differs slightly from the procedure described on the previously mentioned page.

+Under Ubuntu Linux I encountered problems downloading the necessary firmware automatically.
+If necessary, download and install it manually in advance.
+The firmware can be found under ["get stm32l072RZTX firmware"](https://www.st.com/en/embedded-software/stm32cubel0.html#get-software).
+Install first the STM32Cube MCU Package for STM32L0 series 1.20.0 in ~/STM32Cube/Repository copy the Patch for STM32CubeL0 over the installad package.
+If you know the solution for configuring the STM32CubeIDE so that it automatically downloads the necessary packages, please mention it in an issue of this repo.

 Get the sources by using git or download the software as a zip file.